-5. Disconnection detection
+5 Disconnection detection

 The connectivity information provided by \mathcal{BL} (cf. Section 3) remains local to the mobile node.
+In addition, a mobile node can voluntarily decide to disconnect itself from the network.
 Hence, as we want in our approach to make the difference between a disconnection and a failure, the disconnection/reconnection information of nodes should be spread over the network.

 We consider that when a node is disconnected from the network, its does not send application messages anymore.
 However, this does not mean that control messages sent by fair links cannot be transmitted; in other words, physical transmission may be still possible for a while.
-Contrary to failures which are unexpected, there is a lapse of time between the connectivity detection of the mode "disconnected" and the effective physical disconnection.
-Such a lapse of time can be used for alerting remote processes of a node disconnection.
+Thus, contrary to failures which are unexpected, there is a lapse of time between the connectivity detection of the mode "disconnected" and the effective physical disconnection.
+Such a lapse of time can then be used for alerting remote processes of a node disconnection.
 Clearly, in the case of a sudden disconnection, no disconnection message can be sent and the disconnection will be detected as a failure by the failure detector that runs on correct and connected processes.
 This false suspicion will last for the duration of the disconnection and will be corrected when the disconnected process reconnects.
-On the other hand, in the case in which the enduser disconnects their-self voluntarily, we consider that the middleware service responsible for isolating the user's node waits for a short while before actually performing the disconnection, thus allowing the transmission of control messages before the interruption of communication.
+On the other hand, in the case where the end-user disconnects theirself voluntarily, we consider that the middleware service responsible for isolating the user's node waits for a short while before actually performing the disconnection, thus allowing the transmission of control messages before the interruption of communication.
+In other words, since it has been initiated by the end-user, the disconnection information may be sent to other processes before actually isolating the node.